prarthananbhat/ERA/Session_10/README.md

 #### transform.py
 We have two set of transforms in this file, One from the pytorch transforms library and other from the albumentations Library

+#### train.py
+Model gets trained for everybatch in the file.
+We have also added the scheduler.step() for oncycle lr in the same code.
+Train losses and accuracies are calculated here.

+#### test.py
+Predictions from the trained model for every batch happens here.
+Test losses and accuracies are caluclted.

-#### Notebooks S9 - base model.ipynb .ipynb, S9_model_1.ipynb, S9_model_2.ipynb
+#### Notebooks S10_model.ipynb
-These notebooks that act a main function call and includes the following steps
+This notebook that act a main function call and includes the following steps

 1. Google drive set up to store your code and link the drive to the Notebook.
 2. Define the transformation for test and train dataset.